ouchitaikoproject/OuchiTaikoProject/README.md

 ### **<u>B6.
 Drill holes for threaded inserts</u>**

-Using an **8mm** diameter drill bit (or the specialized drill bit that came with your threaded wood inserts), locate the 14 pre-cut **6mm** holes where the rubber grommets will go, and use those holes as guides to drill - you'll drill into those 6mm holes and turn them into new **8mm wide x 11mm deep** holes.
+Using an **8mm** diameter drill bit (or the specialized drill bit that came with your threaded wood inserts), locate the 14 pre-cut **6mm** holes where the rubber grommets will go, and use those holes as a drill guide.
+Drill <u>**straight**</u> down into those 6mm holes and turn them into new **8mm wide x 11mm deep** holes.
 Mark your drill bit at the 11mm mark with tape for easy reference so you know when to stop.

 <div align="center">
 <img src="images/Pictures/1000000000000600000008002B78DEAA.jpg" width="350px" style="display: block; margin: 0 auto;">